The M\"obius Domain Wall Fermion Algorithm

 \subsection{Domain Wall to Overlap Reduction}

-The equivalence between domain wall and overlap Fermions is constructed by dimensional reduction from 5 to 4 dimensions.
-Since the Fermion action is quadratic, there is an explicit map to the 4d overlap operator from the 5d domain wall action.
+The equivalence between domain wall and overlap Fermions (which has been established in the literature as discussed in the introduction) is constructed by dimensional reduction from 5 to 4 dimensions~\footnote{The details of the formulation discussed here first appeared in~\cite{Brower:2004xi}.} Since the Fermion action is quadratic, there is an explicit map to the 4d overlap operator from the 5d domain wall action.
 To accomplish this is a straight forward application of {\bf LDU decomposition} for both the Dirac, ($D^{DW}(m){\cal P}$) and Pauli-Villars ($D^{DW}(1) {\cal P}$) matrices, as demonstrated in Appendix~\ref{sec:A}.
-This procedure makes use of a pivot matrix,
+This procedure makes use of a permutation matrix,

 This matrix, $ {\cal P}_{ss'} = \delta_{ss'} \Pm + \delta_{s',(s+1)\, mod\, L_s} \Pp $, is a unitary permutation, ${\cal P}^{-1} = {\cal P}^{\dagger} ={\cal R} {\cal P} {\cal R}$, which rotates the positive chiral mode at $s = L_s$ to the same position as the left chiral mode at $s = 1$, so that the new 4d Dirac field is reassembled at $s=1$: \be q_x = P_- \Psi_{x,1} + P_+ \Psi_{x,L_s} = [{\cal P}^\dagger \Psi]_{x,1} \; . \ee